-Overseas Direct Investment can be made by an Indian party through the automatic route or the approval route.
+ODI can be made by an Indian party through the automatic route or the approval route.

-- (i) Automatic route Under the automatic route the Indian investor does not require any approval from the RBI for the Overseas Direct Investment provided that the amount of investment made by such Indian investor is within the prescribed ceiling which is as follows: - (a) the total financial commitment of the investing Indian party should not exceed 400% of the net worth of the Indian party as per the last audited balance sheet; and - (b) annual financial commitment of the Indian party should not exceed USD 1 Billion. - (ii) Approval route Any Overseas Direct Investment not falling under the automatic route would require prior approval of the RBI.
-Examples are: - (a) Overseas investments in the energy and natural resources sector exceeding the prescribed limit of the net worth of the Indian Companies as on the date of the last audited balance sheet: - (b) Overseas investments by proprietorship concerns and unregistered partnership firms satisfying certain eligibility criteria;
+- (i) Automatic route Under the automatic route, the investing Indian entity does not require any approval from the RBI provided that the amount of investment made by such Indian investor is within the prescribed ceiling which is as follows: - (a) the total financial commitment of the investing Indian entity should not exceed 400% of the net worth of the Indian entity as per its last audited balance sheet; and - (b) annual financial commitment of the Indian entity should not exceed USD 1 Billion. - (ii) Approval route Any Overseas Direct Investment not falling under the automatic route would require prior approval of the RBI.
+However, overseas investment/financial commitment in Pakistan/other jurisdiction as may be advised by the Government from time to time or in strategic sectors/specific geographies as may be advised by the Government shall require prior approval of the Government.